Get

 Another reason that a kitten may not drink formula is the formula temperature.
 Kittens typically will not drink formula that’s too cold or too hot.
 In some cases, kittens may stop nursing because they’re full.
 If this is the case, you can try nursing them again after some time has passed.

-If your kitten consistently refuses to nurse after a few attempts, make sure to contact your veterinarian.
+If your kitten consistently refuses to nurse after a few attempts, make sure to contact a veterinarian.
 Keeping up with a regular feeding schedule is essential for kittens.
 So, it’s important to figure out what is preventing your kitten from eating as soon as possible.

 Conclusion